bigchaindb/js-bigchaindb-driver/docs/source/readme.rst

 	As part of the changes in the BigchainDB 2.0 server, some endpoints were modified.
-In order to be consistent with them, the JS driver does not have anymore the `pollStatusAndFetchTransaction()` method as there are three different ways of posting a transaction:
+In order to be consistent with them, the JS driver does not have anymore the `pollStatusAndFetchTransaction()` method as there are four different ways of posting a transaction:

-	- `async` using the `postTransaction`: the response will return immediately and not wait to see if the transaction is valid.
+	- `async` using the `postTransactionAsync`: the response will return immediately and not wait to see if the transaction is valid.
 	- `sync` using the `postTransactionSync`: the response will return after the transaction is validated.
 	- `commit` using the `postTransactionCommit`: the response will return after the transaction is committed to a block.
+	- `commit` using the `postTransaction` which will act the same as `postTransactionCommit`

 	By default in the docs we will use the `postTransactionCommit` as is way of being sure that the transaction is validated and commited to a block, so